 Cancelation policy:

-If you cancel by October 25, 100% of your tuition will be reimbursed.
-After October 25, we will either reimburse 50% of your tuition or apply your payment to a future course.
+If you cancel by September 25, 100% of your tuition will be reimbursed.
+After September 25, we will either reimburse 50% of your tuition or apply your payment to a future course.